Bob Rule: Seattle SuperSonics

-A second round pick in the 1967 NBA draft, Rule quickly became one of the stars of Seattle's expansion franchise.
-Named to the 1967–68 NBA All-Rookie Team, Rule's 18.1 points per game average stood as the SuperSonics rookie record for forty seasons, until broken by Kevin Durant in 2008.
-His rebounding average of 9.5 is the second best ever by a SuperSonics rookie, behind only Pete Cross's 12.0 in the 1970–71 season.
-Also during his rookie season, Rule scored 47 points in a game against the Los Angeles Lakers — still a SuperSonics rookie record.
+Rule's 18.1 points per game average stood as the SuperSonics rookie record for forty seasons, until broken by Kevin Durant in 2008, with a 20.3 points per game average (the team's last year in Seattle before becoming the Oklahoma City Thunder).
+His 71 combined point total with Tucker was a rookie duo record for the SuperSonics until broken by Durant (37) and Jeff Green (35) with 72 points, in an April 2008 double-overtime game against the Denver Nuggets.
+Rule's rookie rebounding average of 9.5 is the second best ever by a SuperSonics rookie, behind only Pete Cross's 12.0 in the 1970–71 season.
+Cross had taken Rule's place at center that season when Rule suffered a season ending injury that derailed his career.
+Rule's 47 points against the Los Angeles Lakers is still a SuperSonics rookie record.